 Enabling CLR Integration

-The common language runtime (CLR) integration feature is off by default in Microsoft SQL Server, and must be enabled in order to use objects that are implemented using CLR integration.
-To enable CLR integration, use the clr enabled option of the sp_configure stored procedure as shown:
+The common language runtime (CLR) integration feature is off by default, and must be enabled in order to use objects that are implemented using CLR integration.
+To enable CLR integration, use the clr enabled option of the sp_configure stored procedure:

 You can disable CLR integration by setting the clr enabled option to 0.
 When you disable CLR integration, SQL Server stops executing all CLR routines and unloads all application domains.